 Although not as common, severe allergic reactions and dandruff can also cause an itchy scalp which can lead to hair loss.

 What Can You Do?

 The good news is that you don't have to wait for your hair to grow back to have a full head of hair.
 It takes time for hair to grow and here at New Look Institute, we realize that you want to reclaim your look now!
-We offer a variety of hair replacement and integration solutions to fit your unique hair loss needs.
+We offer a variety of hair replacement and integration solutions for men and women to fit your unique hair loss needs.
 Our stylists will conduct a thorough examination and explain different solutions that will work well for you.
 We are dedicated to helping you feel and look your best!
 Contact us today for a free hair and scalp evaluation!